kodaicoder/svelte-flatpickr-plus/src/routes/guide/advance-usage/date-picker/+page.md

 ## Listen to events

-Listen to event of the date picker from input and with that you can get `selectedDates`, `dateStr` or `instance` data with `detail` object from callback Event data
+Listen to event of the date picker from input and with that you can get
+`selectedDates`, `dateStr` or `instance` data with `detail` object from callback Event data

 :::tip[Events]
-All supported events name is just like as hooks name but in **_all lower case letter_**.
+All supported events name is just like as hooks name but in **_all lower case_**.
 you can check all supported hooks name [here](https://flatpickr.js.org/events/#hooks)
 :::

-:::warning[ onchange event ]
+:::caution[ onchange event ]
-With `onchange` event you can not access to `detail` object because `onchange` event itself is a DOM Native Event that cannot modify and adding `detail` object,
+With `onchange` event you can not access to `detail` object because
+`onchange` event itself is a DOM Native Event that cannot modify and adding `detail` object.

-by the way you can using `onvalueupdate` event instead to access to `detail` object from callback Event data or you can using [hooks](./#Hooks-date-picker) approach instead
+By the way you can using `onvalueupdate` event instead to access to `detail` object from callback Event data or you can using [hooks](./#Hooks-date-picker) approach instead
 :::